 They are a great way for babies to learn nursery rhymes and lullabies and they can help in hand-eye coordination when they learn that pressing a button causes a tune to be played.

-Try for ones that are more low key and not to over interactive as this can distract from the rhyme, story or lullaby.
+Try for ones that are more low key and not too over interactive as this can distract from the rhyme, story or lullaby.

 Many books teach animal sounds and count out numbers or say letters but I would not recommend these for very young babies as hearing your voice is by far the best.

-I would recommend avoiding Ebooks, however, as they have too many bells and whistles that distract your baby or young child from concentrating on the story.
+I would recommend avoiding Ebooks, as they have too many bells and whistles that distract your baby or young child from concentrating on the story.

-Audiobooks are not substitute for you reading to your baby but they will learn to listen to an audio book and it will develop their imagination.
+Audiobooks are not a substitute for reading to your baby but as they will learn to listen to an audiobook, it will develop their imagination.

-My son went through a period of being afraid of the dark and listening to an audio book while he fell asleep proved to be very comforting.
+My son went through a period of being afraid of the dark and listening to an audiobook while he fell asleep proved to be very comforting.